Kirishima-Kinkowan National Park

 Kirishima-Kinkowan National Park (霧島錦江湾国立公園, Kirishima-Kinkōwan Kokuritsu Kōen) is a national park in Kyūshū, Japan.
 It is composed of Kirishima-Kagoshima Bay, an area of Kagoshima Prefecture and Miyazaki Prefecture known for its active volcanoes, volcanic lakes, and onsen.
 The total area is 365.86 km2.

 History

 On March 16, 1934, it was first established as Kirishima-Yaku National Park.
-On March 16, 2012 Yakushima was split of as the separate Yakushima National Park 325.53 km2 and Kirishima-Yaku National Park was renamed to Kirishima-Kinkowan National Park.
+On March 16, 2012 Yakushima was split off as the separate Yakushima National Park 325.53 km2 and Kirishima-Yaku National Park was renamed to Kirishima-Kinkowan National Park.

-The area become famous as Japan's first honeymoon spot, because Ryoma Sakamoto took his wife Oryo there.
+The area became famous as Japan's first honeymoon spot, because Ryoma Sakamoto took his wife Oryo there.

 Kirishima was used as a filming location for the 1967 James Bond movie You Only Live Twice.